AndreasGRIMSMO/Tsetlin-Reinforcement/README.md

-# The potential and limitations of the tsetlin Machine in model-free reinforcement learning
+# The potential and limitations of the Tsetlin Machine in model-free reinforcement learning